 Community Conferencing is a conflict resolution program that collectively provides ways for people to resolve conflict and crime.
 The conference provides an opportunity for parties to take accountability for their actions.
 Parties sit in a circle and discuss what occurred, how each party was affected and work together to resolve the issue.
 Parties include those involved and supporters and/or representatives from other organizations.
 A third party facilitates the conference at a convenient location.

-The CASA Program recruits, screens, trains and supervises volunteers who serve as advocates for abused or neglected children who are under the jurisdiction of the Chatham County Juvenile Court.
-These volunteers conduct investigations, participate in Court hearings and provide recommendations to the Judge regarding what they feel are best for the children.
+The CASA program recruits, screens, trains and supervises volunteers who serve as advocates for abused or neglected children that are under the jurisdiction of the Chatham County Juvenile Court.
+These volunteers conduct investigations, participate in court hearings, and provide a recommendation to the judge regarding what they believe is in the best interest of the child.

 Mediation is an alternative dispute resolution in which the conflicting parties come together to discuss their differences, express concerns, explore options, and negotiate a mutually agreeable solution.
 All parties involved meet with a neutral third party (a mediator) to effectively communicate the details of the conflict and their feelings, perceptions, and interests to the other party.
 The goal is to have both parties resolve their conflict.
 At the end of the mediation, if an agreement is reached, a binding agreement is written and signed.
 Upon compliance, the case is dismissed.

 Youth wear ankle monitors and may only leave the home as scheduled.
 Any deviation is automatically transmitted electronically to the probation or intake officer.

 The youth is released to a parent or guardian with in-home services provided by a private agency.
 A licensed therapist works with the family several hours per week, for up to 30 days.
 Services include counseling and crisis management.